mathamphetamine/Renaissance_Stock_Ranking/README.md

 # Extract all necessary data using the Bloomberg API
 python scripts/extract_bloomberg.py
 ```

+This option:
+- Automatically extracts NIFTY 500 constituents with sector information
+- Retrieves historical monthly prices with corporate action adjustments
+- Collects key financial metrics for deeper analysis
+- Saves all data in the required format

+For detailed instructions on setting up and using the Bloomberg API, see the [Bloomberg API Guide](docs/bloomberg_api_guide.md).

 #### Option B: Manual Extraction (Requires Bloomberg Terminal)
 Follow the detailed steps in [Data Extraction Guide](docs/data_extraction_guide.md) to: